 - RDEC Scheme – typically used by larger companies or by SMEs who have either received some kind of grant for the R&D work or where it has been subcontracted to them by a non-SME.
 They can expect a claim value of 9.72% of their eligible expenditure.

 5. Things to consider during your software claim preparation

 The software being developed does not need to be unique

-The first step is to consider where the technological advancement has occurred during the project’s development rather than focusing on the application’s features and functionality.
+The first step is to consider where the technological advance has occurred during the project’s development rather than focusing on the application’s features and functionality.
 You can have two identical applications that function the same, but with entirely different architectures, algorithms and developmental challenges behind them.
 One application may qualify for R&D tax relief and the other one may not.

 The consequence of this is that it does not matter if your application is a CRM system, CMS, or any other business application.
 What it does is irrelevant – what matters is how it does it.
-For example, a CRM system could require a technological advance if it was a RESTful application providing a highly-scalable application compared to say, a simple web service.

 Add R&D commenting during source code check-ins